MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 🚕 A taxi simulation is run with a Python script.
 An event is sent to Redpanda each time a taxi departs.
 The duration of the trip is also sent to Redpanda once the taxi arrives at its destination.

-🍥 Materialize consumes the event and label topics from Redpanda, and does stream processing on top.
-It keeps track of the system, builds aggregate features in real-time, and monitors the model's predictive performance.
+🍥 Materialize consumes the departure and arrival topics from Redpanda, and does stream processing on top.
+It keeps track of the system as a whole, builds aggregate features in real-time, and monitors the model's predictive performance.

 🌊 A River model is listening to Materialize for taxi departures.
 It makes a prediction each time a taxi departs.
-The prediction is then sent to Redpanda, and then gets picked up by Materialize.
+The prediction is sent to Redpanda, and then gets picked up by Materialize.

 🔮 The River model is also listening to Materialize for taxi arrivals.
 Each time a taxi arrives, Materialize joins the original features with the trip duration.
 This labelled sample is fed into the River model.

-📮 The inference and learning parts coordinate each other by storing the model in a Redis instance.
+📮 The inference and learning parts coordinate with one another by storing the model in a Redis instance.
 The latter acts as a primitive model store.

 💅🏻 Metabase is used to monitor the overall system in real-time -- actually, the dashboard is refreshed every 5 seconds, which is good enough.